martinrotter/martinrotter.github.io/_posts/2016-08-26-pushing-git-travis.md

 ```

 The key thing is that you use your personal access token via `GH_TOKEN` environment variable.
 It is visible in `git clone` step.

+You can see real-world example [here](https://github.com/martinrotter/rssguard/tree/dev).
+The project uses Travis CI to compile development builds.
+Then those builsd are uploaded via `curl` to custom web service and the link to uploaded file is then inserted into another custom GitHub repository.